Independence Day

 • On 1 September 1939, Hitler's Nazi Germany invaded Poland and quickly defeated its army.
 Following the invasion of Poland on 1 September 1939, the Allied forces declared war on Germany and World War II began.

-Independence Day Top Events and Things to Do
+Independence Day Top Things to Do

 • Indulge in traditional Polish food to celebrate culinary tradition and heritage on this national holiday.
 Some of our favourites include: pierogi (dumplings), rosol (chicken soup), golabki (cabbage rolls), bigos (hunter's stew) and kotlet schabowy (breaded pork cutlet).